loouislow81/notebook-deeplearning/docs/chapter-2.md

 > - Understand new best-practices for the deep learning era of how to set up train/dev/test sets and analyze bias/variance
 > - Be able to implement a neural network in TensorFlow.

-## Practical aspects of Deep Learning
+## Practical Aspects of Deep Learning

 ### Train / Dev / Test sets